ark7-technology/model/README.md

 ### Data Level

-Each field will be assigned a level number.
-The higher the level number, the more restrict or confidential the field is.
-We have pre-defined five data
+Each field is assigned a level number.
+The higher the level number, the more restricted or confidential the field is.
+We have predefined five data levels:
-levels:

     1. BASIC (10) - The basic field that will be used in the most scenarios.
                     Usually, presented when it's referenced by other model.